-The Alternative Goals Allowed by the Act
+The Alternative Goals Allowed by the Act It is irresponsible to reject this long-term goal.

 This Plan does not adopt the Act's alternative goal of increasing the affordable housing stock in the Village by 3.0%, for the following reason.
 This goal would require the Village to increase the affordable housing stock from its current 9% to 12%, or from 340 units to 455 units, or by a total of 115 additional units.
 The Village can conceive no reasonable way in which this number of new affordable housing units could be provided in the foreseeable future.
 For example, to increase the number of affordable housing units by 115 in multi-family or mixed-use buildings consisting of 15% affordable units, it would take a total of 766 units in new multi-family buildings to achieve this goal.
 This number of new units would increase the Village's total housing stock by 20%.